-Assembly Members Joann Downey and Eric Houghtaling (D-Monmouth) introduced legislation to allow adult-use and medical homegrown into the Assembly.
+Assembly Members Joann Downey and Eric Houghtaling (D-Monmouth) introduced legislation to allow adult-use and medical NJ homegrow of cannabis into the Assembly.

-Houghtaling and Downey represent the 11th Legislative District with Vin Gopal, who introduced a Senate homegrow bill last week.
-They all represent Asbury Park, a progressive bastion open to legalization thus far.
+Houghtaling and Downey represent the 11th Legislative District with Vin Gopal, who introduced a Senate NJ homegrow bill last week.
+They all represent Asbury Park, a progressive bastion open to legalization.

 The legislation, A. 5552, would allow people 21 and older to grow up to six plants for recreational use or up to 10 plants for medical use.
 A single household would not be permitted to have more than 12 plants.

 The bill is called “Legalizes growing or possessing up to six marijuana plants for personal recreational use, and up to 10 plants for personal medical use, by persons aged 21 or older.”